 Preparation of 100 ml of 4% paraformaldehyde solution in PBS

-♦ Weigh out 4 g paraformaldehyde in 250 ml conical flask or beaker.
+♦ Weigh out 4 g paraformaldehyde in a 250 ml conical flask or beaker.

 ♦ Place the beaker on a magnetic stirrer.
-Set the temperature of the magnetic stirrer at 60°C. Mix it with moderate stirring until the solution becomes clear.
+Set the temperature of the magnetic stirrer to 60°C. Mix it with moderate stirring until the solution becomes clear.

 1. At the start of mixing, the solution will appear milky.

 2. Heating is necessary to dissolve the paraformaldehyde completely in the solution.

 1. If you don’t have a magnetic stirrer with a heating facility, keep the solution in a 60°C water bath and occasionally swirl the solution.
 This can take a long time to dissolve paraformaldehyde.